asharsha30-1996/Cold_Start_Mitigation_LLMREC/README.md

   2. **Cross-encoder model** for semantic reranking using user-item pairs.
 - Efficient but **underperforms** without domain knowledge or LLM integration.

+### Code Base Structure:
+- /ml-100k contains all the data from Movie Lens 100k Dataset
+- `1_Colloborative Filtering+Knowledge_Graph+Graph_Retrieval+Sentence_Transformer.ipynb` : It has the CF, KG, Graph Retrieval and BERT model codes
+- `2_Graph_Retreival_Visualization.ipynb`: It contains some visualization scripts
+- `3_NLP_Project_RecSys_LLMKG+GraphRetrieval.ipynb`: This is where our new LLM+KG models are developed along with comparison with baseline models

 ### 📊 Model Performance

 | Model | P@5 | R@5 | N@5 |